Project 2: CS 61A Autocorrected Typing Software

 Your report_progress function should do two things: upload a message to the multiplayer server and return the progress of the player with user_id.

-You can upload a message to the multiplayer server by calling the upload function on a two-element dictionary containing the keys 'id' and 'progress'.
-You should then return the player's progress, which is the ratio of words you computed.
+To upload a message to the multiplayer server, call the upload function on a two-element dictionary containing the keys 'id' and 'progress'.
+The function should then return the player's progress, which is the ratio of words you computed.

 Hint: See the dictionary below for an example of a potential input into the upload function.
 This dictionary represents a player with user_id 1 and progress 0.6.